🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 Pintxos & the World’s Greatest Food City

-The Basque Country has the highest density of Michelin stars per capita of any region on earth — a fact that originates in the peculiar intensity of the Basque relationship with food as cultural identity.
+The Basque Country has the highest density of Michelin stars per capita of any region on earth.
 San Sebastián has more Michelin stars per square kilometre than anywhere except possibly a few streets of Tokyo.
-The pintxo (the Basque version of tapas — from the Spanish “pincho”, a spike — small pieces of bread loaded with extraordinary combinations, displayed on bar counters, selected and consumed with a glass of txakoli, the slightly sparkling local white wine, or a small beer) is the food form that defines the Basque eating culture.
-The correct pintxo bar circuit: arrive in the Parte Vieja (the old town) at 7pm, start at the Bar Zeruko (the finest creative pintxos in San Sebastián — molecular gastronomy in miniature on a slice of bread), move to La Cuchara de San Telmo (the back bar with the finest traditional pintxos, served from behind the counter rather than displayed — order the foie gras escalope on toast), continue to Bar Txepetxa (the anchovy specialist — the finest anchovies in Spain, 15 preparations), and finish with the Borda Berri (the slow-cooked egg with idiazabal cheese).
+The pintxo (the Basque version of tapas — small pieces of bread loaded with extraordinary combinations, displayed on bar counters, consumed with a glass of txakoli, the slightly sparkling local white wine) defines the Basque eating culture.
+The correct pintxo bar circuit: arrive in the Parte Vieja (old town) at 7pm, start at Bar Zeruko (the finest creative pintxos), move to La Cuchara de San Telmo (the foie gras escalope on toast), continue to Bar Txepetxa (the anchovy specialist — 15 preparations), and finish at Borda Berri (the slow-cooked egg with idiazabal cheese).
 Budget EUR 2–4 per pintxo, EUR 2–3 per txakoli.
 The best pintxo circuit costs EUR 30–40 per person and constitutes the finest value food experience in Europe.

-The San Sebastián pintxo circuit is best done on an empty stomach starting at 7pm — eat standing at bars, order one or two pintxos at each, move to the next bar.
-Sitting down at a table is the tourist iteration; standing at the counter is the Basque iteration and yields better food at lower prices.
-Do not arrive before 7pm — the pintxos are not freshly made until the evening service.
+The San Sebastián pintxo circuit is best done on an empty stomach starting at 7pm — eat standing at bars, order one or two pintxos at each, move on.
+Standing at the counter is the Basque iteration and yields better food at lower prices.
+Don’t arrive before 7pm — the pintxos aren’t freshly made until the evening service.

 🇪🇸 Andalusia & Castile · The Traditional South